Building a Product Qualified Lead process for your Simple Product

 First off, how complex is your product?

 Slack and Dropbox are great examples of simple products.
-With both, a single user (or small number of users on an account) can easily self-serve their way to initial value.
-Both also have freemium versions, which are more commonly seen with simpler products.
+A single user (or a small team) can easily self-serve to initial value without outside help.

 Next, how big is the opportunity?